aliciahlavac/aliciahlavac/README.md

-- 🔭 I’m currently working on various projects related to my Northwestern Data Science Bootcamp!
+- 🔭 I’m currently working on various projects that pique my interest!
-- 🌱 I’m currently learning Python, SQL, ETL, and other skills related to data scince/analytics.
+- 🌱 I’m currently honing my skills in Python, SQL, ETL, and other skills related to data scince/analytics.
 - 👯 I’m looking to collaborate on really anything!
 - 💬 Ask me about gaming, Python, SQL, and really anything data science/analytics related!
 - 📫 How to reach me: alicia.hlavac@gmail.com